oracle-livelabs/apex/approvals-component/1-approval-management.md

       </copy>
       ```

-5. Click **Run and Run Now**.
+5. Click **Save and Run Now**.
 Now you can see that SQL statements run successfully.

   ![Run SQL Script](./images/script.png " ")